sukykaur/AzureGDPR/DWoverview.md

 - Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture Diagram and Components
-This solution provides a data warehouse reference architecture which implements a high-performance and secure cloud data warehouse.
+This solution provides a reference architecture which implements a high-performance and secure cloud data warehouse.
 There are two separate data tiers in this architecture: one where data is imported, stored, and staged within a clustered SQL environment, and another for the Azure SQL Data Warehouse where the data is loaded using an ETL tool (e.g. [PolyBase](https://docs.microsoft.com/azure/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase) T-SQL queries) for processing.
 Once data is stored in Azure SQL Data Warehouse, analytics can run at a massive scale.

 Microsoft Azure offers a variety of reporting and analytics services for the customer.
 This solution includes SQL Server Reporting Services (SSRS) for quick creation of reports from the Azure SQL Data Warehouse.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.